kungkotz/battleships/README.md

 To run the app you have to:

-1. Ddd an .env file containing:
+1. Add an .env file containing:
    "_REACT_APP_SOCKET_URL=http://localhost:4000_"

 2. Open terminal and run: